 However, consider that many other competitors exist outside the Auction Insights report.
 So, how do you find them?
 You can use different tools like iSpionage that help you find more competitors and their PPC campaigns.
 Don’t worry; we will cover this tool in the next section.

 iSpionage can help you do this easily.
-This keyword monitoring tool lets you search competitor websites and ads, check their PPC tools, and how effective their ad copies are.
-Plus, it alerts you of any missing keywords that your competitors may be using.
+This particular keyword monitoring tool lets you search competitor websites and ads, check their PPC tools, and how effective their ad copies are.
+Plus, it alerts you of any missing profitable keywords that your competitors may be using.

 It is a tool that allows you to determine which channels and platforms competitors use the most to drive traffic and where traffic sources originate.
 Once you have the real-time data, you will use the same tools better to drive the traffic away from them organically.

-An interesting feature on SpyFu is the competitor Kombat Venn diagram.
+An interesting feature of SpyFu is the competitor Kombat Venn diagram.
 This colourful representation shows you the top keywords being used by competitors, which you are missing out on.
 You can also follow their Cost Per Click and how much they spend on it.

 Once you have this data, you can decide which keywords are worth bidding on to get higher on the ladder.